Guru Energy Drink Disrupts Market with Plant-Based Energy

 How much caffeine is in Guru Energy Drinks?

-Our 8 oz organic energy drinks contain 100mg naturally occurring caffeine, while 12 oz cans contain 140mg.
-A serving may include 80 mg of caffeine in the Match flavor guru energy drink GURU Energy Drink contains 11.67 mg of caffeine per fl oz (39.45 mg per 100 ml).
+Our 8 oz organic energy drinks contain 100mg of naturally occurring caffeine, while 12 oz cans contain 140mg.
+A serving may include 80 mg of caffeine in the Matcha flavor.
+GURU Energy Drink contains 11.67 mg of caffeine per fl oz (39.45 mg per 100 ml).
 A 12 fl oz can has a total of 140 mg of caffeine.

 Guru Drinks: The Key Benefits